Rate Limit Rules

 ), and then set the Event to Attribute

 .
-Now the Number of Events will apply to the number of Companies that are observed for each specific Username.
+Now the Number of events will apply to the number of Organizations that are observed for each specific Username.

 Example 6: Your Reblaze deployment includes some Rate Limit Rules out of the box.
 One of them might be a global Rule with settings similar to these: